Lordjiggyx/SQA/coding-standards/CodingStandards.md

 \
 The specific code styling varies from different organizations, programming languages as well as operating systems.
 The specific styling and rules chosen can be unique to any organization.
 There are some common areas/topics that coding standards cover.

+Common areas covered by coding conventions\

+- ### Naming.

+  - Consistent naming of variables, functions and classes throughout project.
+  - Clear.
+Most importantly meaningful names.
+Descriptive.
+  - This aspect Must be peer reviewed.
+Can’t be automated to determine if name of a entity is suitable.